Fatima-EzzahraFettah/PhoneOperator_Challenge/README.md

 ## Introduction

-fill in
+In the Telecom Industry, many subscriptions can be ended or canceled, which is known as churn.
+If there are no subscriptions, a customer churns when they stop using the service.
+The main goal of this project is to reduce customer churn , this is equivalent to increase customer retention, the terms being interchangeable to a large degree

-This project aims at constructing a machine learning model capable at predicting the answer to two questions:
+** This project aims at constructing a machine learning model capable at predicting accurately Customer Churn Rate.**
-1.  **fill in**
-2.  **fill in**.